On a conjecture of Meeks, P\'erez and Ros: The counterexample

-Since the underlying surface is a sphere, the curve $\gamma$ must separate $S$.
-If $\gamma$ were the boundary of a disc $U$ on $\tilde{S}$, then by the Gauss-Bonnet formula and the hypothesis on the curvature of the orbifold we would have
+Since the underlying surface is a sphere, the curve $\gamma$ separates $S$.
+Suppose $\gamma$ is the boundary of a disc $U$ on $\tilde{S}$.
+Then, by the Gauss-Bonnet formula and the hypothesis on the curvature of the orbifold we have

 which is a contradiction.